 Managing roles and assigning permissions

 Global roles and inventory roles are created and managed in the Permission page of the Administration application.

-A detailed description on available default roles and on creating global and inventory roles can be found in Managing permissions in the Administration section of the User guide.
+A detailed description on available default roles and on creating and assigning global and inventory roles can be found in Managing permissions in the Administration section of the User guide.

 Globally accessible objects